-I used Grammarly to grammar check this post because even grammar nerds like me need a second pair of eyes sometimes.
+I love Grammarly because even grammar nerds like me sometimes need a second pair of eyes.

 When I first went into the site I wondered what made it different to Word’s grammar checker, but after testing it out I realised it offers so much more.
 For a start, it gives a much more detailed explanation of the grammar rules than Word does, as well as examples of incorrect and correct usage (as with Word you need to sometimes use your own judgement).
 It covers punctuation, spelling, adverb use, split infinitives, redundant words and so much more.
 It’s quite comprehensive.
 I loved that it even picked up on common/overused words (e.g.: big) and offered suggestions for alternatives.
 They offer a free 7-day trial if you want to check it out for yourself.